-- 59. Pursuant to Child, Family and Community Service Act and the Age of Majority Act, RSBC 1996, c 7, the Defendant has authority to act to protect the safety, well-being and best interests of any person under the age of 19 in British Columbia.
+59.47.
+Pursuant to Child, Family and Community Service Act and the Age of Majority Act, RSBC 1996, c 7, the Defendant has authority to act to protect the safety, well-being and best interests of any person under the age of 19 in British Columbia.
 Unborn children are not legal persons.
-The Defendant only has authority to act once a child is born and becomes a legal person possessing rights. - 60.
+The Defendant only has authority to act once a child is born and becomes a legal person possessing rights.

+60.48.
 Since birth alerts are, by definition, issued prior to birth, there was never any legal basis for the Birth Alerts Scheme under the Child, Family and Community Service Act or at all.
-The Defendant has never had any legal standing to exert its child protection powers over the Plaintiff or the Class Members in respect of their pregnancies. - 61.
+The Defendant has never had any legal standing to exert its child protection powers over the Plaintiff or the Class Members in respect of their pregnancies.

+61.49.
 The Birth Alerts Scheme stands out as a clear and deliberate misuse of the Defendant's child protection powers.
 As the individual ultimately responsible for ensuring that the Defendant fulfills its mandate and does not overstep its jurisdiction, the Minister is aware, or ought reasonably to be aware, that the Birth Alerts Scheme exceeds the scope of the Defendant's authority and is therefore unlawful.

-- 62. As set out above, the Defendant was advised by its own lawyers that the Birth Alerts Scheme was unlawful and violated the Charter. - 63.
+62.50.
+As set out above, the Defendant knew or should have known that the Birth Alerts Scheme was unlawful and violated the Charter.

+63.51.
 The Defendant's establishment and operation of the Birth Alerts Scheme constitute intentional acts in excess of the Defendant's child protection powers.
-Further, it was subjectively and objectively foreseeable to the Defendant and its agents, including the Minister, that the establishment and operation of the unlawful Birth Alerts Scheme was likely to and, in fact, did injure the Plaintiff and Class Members as described herein. - 64.
+Further, it was subjectively and objectively foreseeable to the Defendant and its agents, including the Minister, that the establishment and operation of the unlawful Birth Alerts Scheme was likely to - and, in fact, did - injure the Plaintiff and Class Members as described herein.

+64.52.
 The Defendant is liable for the acts and omissions of its servants and agents.